DIADesignGuild/game-studio/P01/Project Proposal - P01.md

 ## Title and premise

-Candyvania.
-2D traditional Castlevania-style platformer where one player fights five 1 min. waves of candy demons inside a giant liqorice stick to save the world from the sweets of the night.
+Countdown (P00 continuation).
+A short side-scrolling Galaga-variant with retro graphics for a single player where your broken spaceship escapes waves of enemies before it explodes.

 ## Team and organization

 Team:

-- Justin (Project manager & Generalist)
+- Justin (Project manager, Generalist, Designer)
-- Aaron (Generalist)
+- Amber (Coder)

-Justin will journal and record his notes, progress, observations, etc. He will also guide Aaron through the game making process.
+Justin will journal and record his notes, progress, observations, etc. He will also guide Amber through the game making process.

-Aaron will focus on learning and practicing the design process while learning whatever is necessary to make a game.
+Amber will focus on learning and practicing the design process while learning to implement games in a fantasy console.

 ## Preferred tools